-One of a Denver property owner’s worst problems is to discover that they have a rat issue.
-Due to the fact that they are little, they can creep through almost every opening and fracture inside your home or business.
+One of a Denver property owner’s worst problems is to discover that they have a rat issue in their home.
+The fact that these pests are little, means they can creep through almost every opening and fracture inside your home or business.

 A rat infestation is a big issue that needs to be controlled and must not be taken lightly.
-They will certainly cause property damage by chewing wires, gnawing on pipes, damaging your attic, and they are a huge wellness threat because of the scat they leave all over and because of the diseases that they can transmit through their bite.
+They will cause property damage by chewing wires, gnawing on pipes, damaging your attic, and insulation.
+They are a huge threat to you and your families health.
+The scat they leave all over your home will spread diseases, they can also transmit diseases through their bite.

 Rat Borne disease in the house

 Rats Transmit Hantavirus

-Rats can transmit the very transmittable virus called the hantavirus.
+Rats can transmit the very dangerous virus called the hantavirus.
 This illness can be passed to humans when they enter into contact with rat droppings, pee, or nesting materials.
-This is one of the many reasons it is essential to control your rat infestation.
-If you venture in to a rat infested attic and mingle with animal waste, or you have a water leak that spreads out through rat urine or droppings, the hantavirus can come to be aerosolized and enter your lungs with the oxygen you inhale.
+This is one of the many reasons it is essential to control the rat infestation.
+If you venture in to a rat infested attic and come into contact with waste from this pest you are in serious danger.
+The hantavirus can become aerosolized and enter your lungs.

-The hantavirus symptoms look like that of the typical flu virus: high temperature, muscle pain, fatigue, impaired breathing, chills, etc. There is no well-known treatment for the hantavirus, and symptoms really need to pass normally.
-If you catch the infection in this way, it is important to control access to yourself from family and friends until the infectious period can pass (normally around 2 weeks).
+Hantavirus symptoms look like that of the typical flu virus: fever, muscle pain, fatigue, impaired breathing, chills, etc. There is no well-known treatment for the hantavirus.
+If you catch this disease, it is important to quarantine yourself from family and friends until the infectious period has passed. (normally around 2 weeks).

-Damage and Hazards cause by Rats in Denver, CO
+Damage and Hazards caused by Rats and Other Pests in Denver, Colorado

 - Chew through pipes: Like several types of rodents, a Rat’s front teeth do not stop growing.
-Rats will certainly chew on metal pipes to grind their teeth down, and through PVC pipes to get at water from the line.
+Rats will chew on metal pipes to grind their teeth down, and through PVC pipes to get at water from the line.
 A control program, provided by a professional service will lower this risk of any future damage to your home in Denver.

-- Water leaks: If you neglect to control a rodent infestation, it’s no surprise that you may have a dripping pipe or a full blow damp spot forming in your house.
+- Water leaks: If you neglect to control a rodent infestation, you may have dripping pipes or a full blow damp spot forming in your house.